Details of 10,000 Dubai, UK properties received

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Special Assistant to the Prime Minister on Accountability, Shahzad Akbar, announced on Friday that details of over 10,000 properties in Dubai and England, owned by Pakistanis, has been received, saying information on half of these was available previously, but no action was taken.
+ISLAMABAD: Special Assistant to the Prime Minister on Accountability Shahzad Akbar announced Friday that details of over 10,000 properties in Dubai and England, owned by Pakistanis, had been received, saying information on half of these was available previously, but no action was taken.

 However, despite this development, he noted, the government in Pakistan had never asked the German government for provision of this information.
 "You all know whose details would have come out if they had asked for the information," he emphasised.